carbon-language/carbon-lang/docs/design/interoperability/name_mapping.md

 - If C APIs are in both `C` and `Cpp` packages, creates a divergent syntax for equivalent calls.

-### Alternative: Have incomplete types in the Cpp package behave slightly differently.
+### Have incomplete types in the Cpp package behave slightly differently.

 It's possible that the C++ semantics of incomplete types may differ from the Carbon semantics.
 To address this, we could work to offer slightly different